 The elusive six pack can be hard to reach, even for the most devout fitness enthusiasts.
-Here to solve that problem is ab etching, the cosmetic procedure than can carve out your abdominal area and create the allusion of six pack abs.
+Here to solve that problem is ab etching, the cosmetic procedure than can carve out your abdominal area and create the illusion of six pack abs.
 Celebrities like Cardi B. have popularized the procedure, which can give your body an extra boost after liposuction, creating both an hourglass shape and a fit looking core.

-Below is a detailed guide on how ab etching is performed and who can benefit from ab etching and how the procedure works.
+Below is a detailed guide on how ab etching is performed and who can benefit from the procedure:

 Ab etching, also known as six-pack liposculpture, is the process of accentuating existing abdominal muscles by removing sections of the layer of fat on top of the muscles.
 The surgeon will mark up the patient’s body where their abs are located, allowing them to skillfully remove fat in a way that gives the illusion of a six pack, or whatever accentuation the patient desires without the rigorous workouts.
 Incisions can typically be made at the belly button so that they are totally discreet.

 Usually the procedure is combined with liposuction or a tummy tuck to give an even more refined, toned look.
 A narrow tube known as a cannula is inserted under the skin to extract fat along the abdominal area.
 Only a few incisions are made, and they are typically very small and hardly noticeable.